-Over Memorial Day weekend, my wife and I were bored, so we decided to take a short road trip in search of – what else? – food.
-The target this time was the blink-and-you’ll-miss-it town of Strawn, about 110 miles west of Dallas, but home to Mary’s Café, a restaurant that has a reputation as having the finest chicken fried steak in the Lone Star State.
+Over Memorial Day weekend, my wife and I decided to take a short road trip in search of – what else? – food.
+The target this time?
+The blink-and-you’ll-miss-it town of Strawn, about 110 miles west of Dallas.
+Here, you’ll find Mary’s Café, a restaurant that has a reputation as having the finest chicken fried steak in the Lone Star State.
 Now, that’s quite a claim, one that the food critic at The Road More Traveled just had to verify.
 And so, the Saturday before Memorial Day, my wife and I dodged the rain and hit the road in search of some Southern fried goodness.

 - 119 Grant Avenue (State Highway 16), Strawn, TX

 - Price: $15-25 per person, without alcohol

 Directions: from Dallas or Fort Worth, take IH-20 east to State Highway 16 (Exit 361).
 Turn right (north), and proceed 5 miles to the town of Strawn.
 Restaurant is on the right-hand side on the south side of town.
 Driving time is approximately an hour and 40 mnutes from downtown Dallas.

 Mary’s has been featured numerous times in the Dallas Morning News, and other newspapers throughout Texas, for its signature home cooking.
 My ex-boss, who hunts deer and hogs in the nearby area, confirmed that hunters flock to Mary’s after a long day of hunting for the hearty meals.
 And my current boss’ secretary tells a story of how my boss tried in vain to convince the restaurant’s owner to open a second location at nearby Lake Palo Pinto.